ChalmersGU-AI-course/shrdlite-course-project/lib/astar-example/README-ASTAR.md

 2. If the node is the goal, stop and return it.
 3. Create `StarNode`s of all the neighbors and add them to the frontier.

-Example
+Examples
 --------
+### Sweden
-Our example is a (very simplified and somewhat made up) map of Sweden, in which we try to find the shortest path from Malmö to Kiruna.
+This is a (very simplified and somewhat made up) map of Sweden, in which we try to find the shortest path from Malmö to Kiruna.
 We have designed the map so that A* will evaluate the path along the east coast first, due to the edge between Malmö and Gôteborg being quite long relative to the euclidian distance between them.
 A* will see it as a bad choice until it discovers that the path along the east coast involves Stockholm (which is quite far eastward) while the west coast-path goes in a straighter line.

 The shortest path should be Malmö-Gôteborg-Tänndalen-Kiruna, with a cost of 48.

+### Anti-best-first
+This is a graph on which a best-first-search would go into an infinite loop.
+The start and goal are very close to each other, but the only path between them increases the heuristic distance to the goal for two steps, before making a "jump" back to it on the last edge.
+A best-first-search would only ever evaluate the start and the first node in the "detour", since the second node in the detour has a longer heuristic distance to the goal than both of these.

+A* manages this though, and returns the only possible path: start-r0-r1-goal, with a cost of 6.